Patrik-Stas/js-finite-state-machine/README.md

 - redis
 - mongodb

-Each of these implementations identifies machines by single id.
+Each of these implementations identifies machines by single id value.
+However, it's easy to implement storage strategy which would identify machines differently.

-But let's take a step back and star from scratch, shall we?

 # Installation
-Version `2.0.0` of this module is being in development and `2.0.0-dev.x` releases are very unstable.
-**Please use versions 1.0.x which this documentation as well refers against**
+Note the version `2.0.0-rc.X` is not yet 100% stable and a few breaking changes are possible.
 ```
-npm install @patrikstas/finite-state-machine@1.0.3
+npm install @patrikstas/finite-state-machine
 ```
 or
 ```
-yarn add @patrikstas/finite-state-machine@1.0.3 --exact
+yarn add @patrikstas/finite-state-machine
 ```

 # Tutorial